tamilzh2018/kode-kloud-test/Linux.md

 # Q7 Install and Configure Web Application
 # Q8 Install and Configure PHP-FPM
 # Q9 Configure Nginx + PHP-FPM Using Unix Sock

+**Certification Test**
+Q1:
+One of the developers at Nautilus has stored sensitive data on the jump host in Stratos DC.
+This data needs to be transferred to an app server.
+As developers lack access to the app servers, they've requested the system admin team to complete this task.

+Please copy the file /tmp/nautilus.txt.gpg from the jump server to App Server 3 at the following location: /home/appdata.
+Ans:
+sudo scp /tmp/nautilus.txt.gpg banner@stapp03:/home/appdata/

+Q2:
+After conducting comprehensive security audits on its servers, xFusionCorp Industries security team has instituted several new security measures.
+Among these measures is the discontinuation of direct root login through SSH.

+Disable direct SSH root login across all application servers located in the Stratos Datacenter
+Ans:
+Disable Root Access: sudo sed -i 's/^PermitRootLogin yes/PermitRootLogin no/' /etc/ssh/sshd_config Reboot sshd Service: sudo systemctl restart sshd
+Verify: sudo sshd -T | grep permitrootlogin

+Q3:
+There is a cron job that needs to be added to the Nautilus storage server in Stratos DC.The cron details is as below:

+a.
+Install cronie package and start crond service.

+b.
+Add this command to the crontab of root user:

+/usr/bin/touch test_passed

+Make it run every day at 21:30 (use 30 21 format in the expression).

+Ans:
+Add the cron job to the root user's crontab: sudo crontab -e
+30 21 * * * /usr/bin/touch /test_passed
+You can verify it with: sudo crontab -l

+Q4:
+The application development team needs some directories created on one of the app servers in Stratos Datacenter.
+They will use these directories to store some data.
+They have shared below requirements with us:

+Create some directories as below under /opt directory on App server 3 in Stratos Datacenter.

+/opt/app/backup/latest
+Ans:
+Create the required directory structure: mkdir -p /opt/app/backup/latest Verify the directory: ls -ld /opt/app/backup/latest

+Q5:
+The Nautilus security team performed an audit on all servers present in Stratos DC.
+During the audit some critical data/files were identified which were having the wrong permissions as per security standards.
+Once the report was shared with the production support team, they started fixing the issues one by one.
+It has been identified that one of the files named /etc/resolv.conf on Nautilus App 3 server has wrong permissions, so that needs to be fixed and the correct ACLs needs to be applied.

+a.
+User virat must not have any permission on this file.

+b.
+User vivek should have read only permission on this file.
+Further, devops group should have read/write permissions on this file.
+Ans:
+Double-check: Do users and group exist?: id virat id vivek getent group devops

+If not avail:
+Create the devops group: sudo groupadd devops
+Create users virat and vivek: sudo useradd virat and sudo useradd vivek Permission removal or ading sudo setfacl -m u:virat:--- /etc/resolv.conf sudo setfacl -m u:vivek:r-- /etc/resolv.conf sudo setfacl -m g:devops:rw- /etc/resolv.conf
+verify:
+getfacl /etc/resolv.conf

+Q6:
+The development team requires specific logs stored within the Nautilus storage server situated in the Stratos DC.
+Access the designated location on the server to retrieve the necessary logs.
+Further, perform below actions:

+Create a tar archive named logs.tar (under natasha's home) of /var/log/ directory.
+Now, create a compressed tar archive as well named logs.tar.gz (under natasha's home) of /var/log/ directory.

+Ans:
+Create logs.tar in natasha's home directory: sudo tar -cvf /home/natasha/logs.tar /var/log/ Create compressed archive logs.tar.gz in the same directory: sudo tar -czvf /home/natasha/logs.tar.gz /var/log/
+Verify: ls -lh /home/natasha/logs.tar*

+Q7:
+There is some data on Nautilus App Server 3 in Stratos DC.
+Data needs to be altered in some of the files.
+On Nautilus App Server 3, alter the /home/BSD.txt file as per details given below.

+a.
+Delete all lines containing the word code and save the results in /home/BSD_DELETE.txt file.
+(Please be aware of case sensitivity)

+b.
+Replace all occurrences of the word the (look for the exact match) with is and save the results in /home/BSD_REPLACE.txt file.

+Note: Let's say you are asked to replace the word to with from.
+In that case, make sure not to alter any words containing the string itself, for example; upto, contributor etc.
+Ans:
+Delete all lines that contain the word code (case-sensitive): grep -v 'code' /home/BSD.txt > /home/BSD_DELETE.txt Replace exact match of the word the with is: sed 's/\bthe\b/is/g' /home/BSD.txt > /home/BSD_REPLACE.txt

+Q8:
+Some new requirements have been shared by the Nautilus application development team, a new package need to be installed on all app servers in Stratos Datacenter.

+Install the bind package on all app servers in Stratos Datacenter and start/enable its service.
+Ans:
+Install bind package: sudo yum install -y bind
+Enable and start the named service: sudo systemctl enable named sudo systemctl start named
+Verify: sudo systemctl status named

+Q9:
+On our Storage server in Stratos Datacenter we are having some issues where the nfsuser user is holding hundreds of processes, which is degrading the performance of the server.
+Therefore, we have a requirement to limit its maximum processes.
+Please set its maximum process limits as below:

+a. soft limit = 1025

+b. hard_limit = 2026
+Ans:
+Check User Avail: id nfsuser
+Modify soft and hard value: sudo vi /etc/security/limits.conf nfsuser soft nproc 1025 nfsuser hard nproc 2026

+Q10:
+During recent servers audit, its was observed that some cleanup is needed on all app servers in Stratos Datacenter.
+Find below more details:

+Remove logrotate package from all app servers in Stratos Datacenter.
+Ans:
+Remove logrotate package: yum remove logrotate -y Verify removal: rpm -q logrotate